sztal/pybdm/README.rst

 Supported versions
 ------------------

 Python3.5+ is supported.
-Tests are run against Linux and OSX, but Windows should work as well.
+Tests are run against Linux, but Windows and OSX should work as well.

 Usage